 At the season’s beginnings, we had mated pair Ira and Ghost.
 Ira was our resident mother last year.
 Low activity with Ira led to questioning her health though she looked healthy.
 After being chased by mate Ghost at the end of April, sightings of Ira ceased.
 Before and after her disappearance, Ghost worked diligently gathering material for the barn burrow.
 He made alterations to the barn den, changing the entrance hole and dug another exit hole leading outside.

 At May’s end, we were surprised to see one baby in our barn and subsequently identified the little one’s mother.
 There were no other babies.
 We named the mother Greta and her only baby, Sole.
 Where they came from is unknown.
 Patches and Guard continued to be seen while sightings of Ghost eventually ceased.
 Possible mates of Greta are thought to be Patches and/or Guard.
-We also began having periodic visits by an unknown yearling.
+We also began having periodic visits by an unknown chuck, possibly a yearling.
 Although there were no siblings for Sole to play with, we observed the adults and the yearling covering that area of activity with Sole.

 We had wondered how Greta would begin breaking the ties with Sole.
 Later in June, she was absent for a couple days though we continued to observe males Patches and Guard.
 Trail camera images showed Sole playing with an adult thought to be Guard.
 We believe that males assist in helping the juveniles to become independent.
 Without siblings to explore with, Sole was somewhat slow to wander too far, but by late June, Sole had finally traveled back to Burrow #5.
 By July, it appeared that the chucks were no longer living in the barn.
 They did continue to make visits to the barn, deck and shed dens.